Help us improve the health support fathers receive

 What we're calling for

-All new dads should receive high quality information to help them understand their roles and responsibilities, do the best job they can as a hands-on father and access help if they need it.
+We want all fathers to receive a 'new dad' information guide, covering health and health behaviours as well as fatherhood issues - to help them do the best job they can as a hands-on father and access help if they need it.

 Discover our other fatherhood-focused campaign, 'Six weeks for dad', and help us secure a better statutory paternity offer for Britain's fathers